Sometimes during a marriage or while parties are going through the separation process, one becomes entitled to, or receives, an inheritance.

 Because of the size of some inheritances and the potential for significant debate about its impact on the property distribution, it is almost always best to get advice about how best to deal with it.

-If that’s you, then get in touch and we can help.
+If that’s you, then get in touch and our family lawyers in Melbourne can help.